JetBrains/Qodana/topics/configuration-reference.md

 ## Specify a CMake preset

+<link-summary>Customize the %cpp% linter by using CMake presets.</link-summary>

 Customize the %cpp% linter by using [CMake presets](clang.md#Configure+compilers+and+environments).
 Invoke presets using the `cpp` and `cmakePreset` options: